 Overview

-Ricebox Studio and I partnered on a bid for Culture Within Newham’s Winter Commission 2024–2025, an initiative focused on community, sustainability and accessible creativity.
+Ricebox Studio and I partnered on a bid for Culture Within Newham’s Winter Commission 2024–2025, an initiative focused on community, sustainability, and accessible creativity.
 From 42 applicants, we were selected as one of three finalists to present our idea to a children’s panel from Gallions, Rosetta and New City primary schools.

-Our winning concept became the Sound Hive, an interactive synth table that turns children’s artwork and environmental ideas into sound, light, play and collaboration.
+Our winning concept became The Sound Hive, an interactive synth table that transforms children’s artwork and environmental ideas into sound, light, and shared play.

 Solution

-My Role:
+My Role

 Creative Decisions